Anjuharidas4/Tableau/README.md

 <img width="1030" alt="Screenshot 2023-09-05 at 3 04 30 PM" src="https://github.com/Anjuharidas4/Tableau/assets/108412331/40ab8428-3223-4786-a64e-9429359315a2">

-## Refined our analysis by cross joining the 2nd Dataset (Population) now inference from 2nd Challenge.
+## Refined our analysis by cross joining the 2nd Dataset (Population), now inference from 2nd Challenge.
 - Red Trendline: With every dollar spent on marketing, the company generates revenue of $0.94.
 Consequently, in this cluster or group of cities, the company is operating at a loss.

 <img width="894" alt="Screenshot 2023-09-06 at 2 36 28 PM" src="https://github.com/Anjuharidas4/Tableau/assets/108412331/de091a30-9874-4d01-a8a5-4386a6028c6f">